giantswarm/rfc/provider-naming-standardisation/README.md

 Having this split in naming conventions causes some confusion, and whilst this is relatively minor it makes sense to pick a specific scheme (especially before adding any more providers).
 There appears to be no documented reason for choosing either scheme (aside from the aforementioned collision with our vintage providers) - this RFC aims to address that.

+Note: a _platform_ as used in this document can be thought of as a _location_ (e.g. I deployed on AWS).
+Whereas a _provider_ is the mechanism used to deploy (e.g. I deployed on AWS using CAPA).

 ## Moving forward

 There are two options moving forward.
 One is to use the CAPx acronym, and the other is to use the platform name.